-- 11.72 All proposals for minerals, aggregates, oil or gas, or hydraulic fracturing of shale gas exploration, extraction, storage, processing and distribution should be accompanied by: - An operations statement, setting out how the impacts of development will be minimised - For shale gas proposals, the Environmental Risk Assessment produced to comply with the Government's Regulatory Roadmap - A statement of compliance with each part of policy NH8 - Information to enable Sefton Council as Competent Authority to complete Habitats Regulations Assessment - A restoration and aftercare plan. - 11.73 Additionally, depending on the nature, location and scale of proposals, the following may also be required: - Transport Impact Assessment - Economic Impact Assessment - Infrastructure Statement covering water, gas and grid connection - Cumulative Impact Statement. - 11.74 In addition to the above, the Council would find it helpful to receive through pre-application discussions and/or in support of an application information that addresses the following matters: - Impacts to health, wellbeing and equality - Community impacts, including any funds and/or works accruing from the proposals for community benefit, predicted new employment for local people and benefits for local businesses.
+- 11.72 All proposals for minerals, aggregates, oil or gas, or hydraulic fracturing of shale gas exploration, extraction, storage, processing and distribution should be accompanied by: - An operations statement, setting out how the impacts of development will be minimised - For shale gas proposals, the Environmental Risk Assessment produced to comply with the Government's Regulatory Roadmap - A statement of compliance with each part of policy NH8 - Information to enable Sefton Council as Competent Authority to complete Habitats Regulations Assessment Sufficient information to enable Sefton Council as Competent Authority to make a Habitats Regulations Assessment, in line with the requirements of NH2 Protection and enhancement of nature sites, priority habitats and species - A restoration and aftercare plan. - 11.73 Additionally, depending on the nature, location and scale of proposals, the following may also be required: - Transport Impact Assessment - Economic Impact Assessment - Infrastructure Statement covering water, gas and grid connection - Cumulative Impact Statement. - 11.74 In addition to the above, the Council would find it helpful to receive through pre-application discussions and/or in support of an application information that addresses the following matters: - Impacts to health, wellbeing and equality - Community impacts, including any funds and/or works accruing from the proposals for community benefit, predicted new employment for local people and benefits for local businesses.